Ruth Anderson, Baroness Anderson of Stoke-on-Trent

+After working in public relations roles for the Britain Israel Communications and Research Centre and Nestlé, Smeeth became more actively involved in the Labour Party.
+She stood as an MP candidate in the 2010 election but was not elected.
+She was named as an intelligence source to "strictly protect" by the US embassy in London in a 2009 diplomatic cable published online in 2011.
+During her parliamentary career she campaigned for the UK to remain in the European Union.
+She served as Parliamentary Private Secretary to Tom Watson, Deputy Leader of the Labour Party, but resigned so she could vote against a second Brexit referendum.
+She was elected Parliamentary Chair of the Jewish Labour Movement in April 2019 and served until she lost the contest for the Stoke constituency in December of that year.

 Early life

-Smeeth was born in Edinburgh, Scotland.
+Ruth Anderson was born in Edinburgh, Scotland.
 Her mother is from east London, and her father is a Scottish trade unionist.
 Her maternal family is Jewish, and arrived in London during the 1890s, having escaped Russian pogroms.
-However, she had no contact with her father after her parents divorced when she was aged three.
+She had no contact with her father after her parents divorced when she was aged three.

-Smeeth attended school and taught at a Jewish school in Bristol, where her mother was later deputy general secretary for Amicus, and in her early life travelled extensively across the UK due to her mother's work.
+Anderson attended school and taught at a Jewish school in Bristol, where her mother was later deputy general secretary for Amicus, and in her early life travelled extensively across the UK due to her mother's work.

-Smeeth graduated with a degree in Politics and International Relations from the University of Birmingham in 2000.
+Anderson graduated with a degree in Politics and International Relations from the University of Birmingham in 2000.
 She worked as a policy and research officer for a trade union before working in a public relations role from January 2004 to September 2005 at Sodexo.
-She then became director of public affairs and campaigns at the Britain Israel Communications and Research Centre (BICOM) in November 2005, leaving in early 2007 to work in PR for Nestlé.
+After marrying Michael Smeeth, she became director of public affairs and campaigns at the Britain Israel Communications and Research Centre (BICOM) in November 2005, leaving in early 2007 to work in PR for Nestlé.